elcoco/microdot/README.md

 - it provides tools to link and unlink dotfiles to $HOME

 **What microdot isn't:**
-- it doesn't do versioning, better use git for that
+- it doesn't do versioning, git is built for this, use git!
 - syncing can be done with tools like nextcloud

 ## Getting started
 If you run microdot for the first time, it will create:
 - a config file at: ``$XDG_CONFIG_HOME/.config/microdot/microdot.yaml``
 - a dotfiles directory at: ``$HOME/dotfiles``